c-sanders/ImageOverlay/README.md

 	              )' \
 	     --batch '(gimp-quit 0)'

-> A quick note about this command.
+> A quick note about the syntax of this command.
 >
 > The arguments to a batch sub-command should be placed within the batch sub-command's parentheses.
 It appears as though these arguments get passed directly to
 > GIMP, therefore they should not contain any shell special or control characters.
 For example, if the arguments contained one or more instances of the "\\"